mhvwerts/randommw/README.md

 ### Minimal example

-Here is a minimal example, which only uses two functions: `RanInit()` for initialization and `DRanNormalZig()` for normally-distributed random numbers (full 'double' precision values between 0.0 and 1.0).
+Here is a minimal example, which only uses two functions: `RanInit()` for initialization and `DRanNormalZig()` for normally-distributed random numbers ('full double precision' floating point values).
 By default, this uses the MWC256 uniform PRNG, which should be suitable for most applications.

 ```c
 #include <stdio.h>